Did anyone monitor seismic activity at Mount Nyiragongo? | DW | 26.05.2021

 "The volcanic observatory was not able to monitor the situation on the ground," Kahorha said.
 "The information we received is that the observatory had not been monitoring the volcano for seven months until it erupted.
 The team also had no internet at the station.
 And they have not been paid for several months, while we understand that the World Bank had given a significant donation for the observatory's upkeep."

 Mount Nyiragongo erupted suddenly on Saturday night, turning the sky a fiery red.
-About 1,000 houses were destroyed and more than 5,000 people displaced by the eruption, the United Nations said.
+About 1,000 houses were destroyed and more than 5,000 people displaced by the eruption, the United Nations reported.

-The seismic monitoring agency RSM in neighboring Rwanda, whose border runs close to Goma, said it had detected a 5.1-magnitude earthquake at 5:46 am (0345 GMT), followed by a 4.1-magnitude tremor at 6:12 am.
-Local volcanologists have recorded hundreds of shocks.
+The RSM seismic monitoring agency in neighboring Rwanda, which is near Goma, announced that it had detected a 5.1 magnitude earthquake at 5:46 a.m.
+(0346 GMT), followed by a 4.1 magnitude tremor at 6:12 a.m.
+Regional volcanologists have recorded hundreds of shocks.

 The UN peacekeeping mission in the region reported that the lava was not flowing toward Goma, a city of nearly 2 million people.
 Residents reported feeling tremors at regular intervals throughout Tuesday night.
 On Wednesday two powerful shocks triggered widespread alarm and caused terrified people to run out of their homes.

-"According to the authorities, 32 people have died in incidents related to the eruption, including seven people killed by lava flow and five others asphyxiated by gases," the UN refugee agency UNHCR said.
+"According to the authorities, 32 people have died in incidents related to the eruption, including seven people killed by lava flow and five others asphyxiated by gases," the UN Refugee Agency (UNHCR) reported.

 "We have never seen anything like this before," Elysee, a resident of Rubavu, told DW.
 "We are feeling tremors constantly, and people are always running in disarray.
 These earthquakes are beyond what we knew."